ShenaeA/725-sftp/README.md

 e.g. USER#ACCT,ACCT2#PASSWORD or USER##PASSWORD or USER#ACCT#
 Account and password info for a given user must match the contents of the Authorisation file, i.e. if a user X has password Y in Authorisation.txt, then if a password is specified in .restrict, it must be Y. Same principle for any specified account info.

-# Command Guide + Example Test/Use Cases
+# Command Guide and Example Test/Use Cases
 The client receive responses from the server beginning with either a !, + or -.
 The '>' indicates where the client has made an input.